John Wiltshire (Australian actor)

 John Wiltshire was an Australian actor and producer who worked extensively in stage, radio and television, notably at the ABC.

+Wiltshire worked for a bank and directed some plays before joining the ABC.

 He produced some of Noël Coward's shows in Australia in 1940, helped establish the Mercury Theatre in Sydney with Peter Finch and produced a number of films with Cecil Holmes including the feature Captain Thunderbolt (1953).